belmont-bhagat/substitute-teacher/docs/PROJECT-GUIDE.md

 # Simple Login Application - Complete Project Guide

+> **⚠️ IMPORTANT NOTE**: This guide describes the **full-featured version** of the project with dashboard functionality.
+If you're working with the **no-dashboard branch**, please refer to [docs/overview.md](./overview.md) and [docs/running.md](./running.md) for branch-specific documentation.
+This guide is kept for educational reference and teaching purposes.

 ## 🎯 Project Overview

 The Simple Login Application is a comprehensive full-stack web application designed for educational purposes.
 It demonstrates modern web development practices including authentication, user management, and dashboard functionality.